Passion Java

 Passion Java (born Panganai Java; 29 October 1987) is a Zimbabwean, Christian preacher, socialite, entrepreneur, music promoter and author.
 He is also an associate of the Zimbabwean president, Emerson Mnangagwa.

 Background

 Born Panganai Java, Passion Java was born in Harare the capital city of Zimbabwe in a family of six children.
 He is the sixth child of the late MDC Alliance senator for Buhera Cristine Rambanepasi Java and the late Charles Java.
 He grew up in Chitungwiza and had his secondary education at Seke 2 High School.
 He is from Java Village in Buhera Central.
 According to his mother in an interview, Java started prophesying when he was in grade four, when he predicted his father's death who then died on a Sunday that same week.
-In 2018 Passion Java is said to have predicted the death of his brother clergy Batsirai Java's late wife Vimbai Tsvangirai, who was the daughter of MDC founder Morgan Tsvangirai, Passion Java predicted her death two weeks prior, in which revelations have since emerged that she was also devoured by Java in another Zanu-PF style accident.
+In 2018 Passion Java is said to have predicted the death of his brother clergy Batsirai Java's late wife Vimbai Tsvangirai, who was the daughter of MDC founder Morgan Tsvangirai, Passion Java predicted her death two weeks prior.